P.F. Chang's Crispy Honey Chicken (Copycat Recipe)

 Lower each piece of chicken individually.
 If you dump all the battered chicken into the oil at once, the pieces will stick together and fry unevenly.
 Add them one at a time and move them around gently during the first 30 seconds.

 The second fry makes a real difference at home.
-P.F.
-Chang’s serves the chicken immediately after one fry, so the crust doesn’t have time to absorb moisture.
+A restaurant serves the chicken immediately after one fry, so the crust doesn't have time to absorb moisture.
 At home, even a few extra minutes between frying and saucing is enough for the crust to start softening.
 The second fry at 375°F expels that moisture and re-crisps the exterior.

 The sauce recipe is difficult to scale down.
 The honey sauce makes enough for about 4 servings.
 Smaller amounts are hard to measure accurately because the ratios involve tablespoons and fractions of cups.
 The sauce keeps in the fridge for about a month, so I recommend making the full batch and saving whatever you don't use.